 - To Bake the Chicken: Preheat the oven to 425 degrees.
 Remove the chicken from the marinade, brushing off excess marinade as you do, and place in a 9x13 inch baking dish.
 Bake for 30 minutes, the chicken registers 165 degrees on a kitchen thermometer.
 Alternatively, cut a pice of chicken in half and if there is no pink inside, the chicken is done.

 - While the chicken is cooking, prepare the couscous: Add 1 ½ cups of water to a saucepan.
-Add the butter and ½ tsp salt.
+Add the butter and ½ teaspoon salt.
 Bring to a boil over high heat.
 Remove pan from heat and stir in couscous.
 Cover and let sit for 10 minutes.
 Fluff with a fork and serve.

 - Make the sauce: Remove the reserved marinade from the refrigerator and pour it into a bowl.
 Add the yogurt and chili garlic sauce and stir to combine.
 Taste and add more lemon juice, salt, honey, chili garlic sauce, if desired.